aptech/docs/docs/CR-dbQuerySeekFirst.rst

     :param qid: query number.
     :type qid: scalar

-    :returns: ret (*TODO*), 1 if successful.
+    :returns: ret (*scalar*), 1 if successful.
 If unsuccessful the query position is set to an invalid position and 0 is returned.

 Remarks
 -------

 Note that the result must be in the active state or it will do nothing and return.
-This can be verified by calling the dbQueryIsSelect() function.
+This can be verified by calling the :func:`dbQueryIsSelect` function.